morrisanimalfoundation/grGWAS/docs/ext_docs/admixture_analysis.md

 4.  ***Health and Genetic Disorders:*** Many purebred dogs are prone to specific genetic disorders.
 Golden Retrievers, like many purebred dogs, have specific health concerns, including hip dysplasia, certain cancers, and eye issues.
 While admixture analysis doesn't directly target these, understanding the genetic makeup and potential sources of variation within a breed can help in broader genetic studies aimed at improving breed health.
 While health-focused studies can be breed-specific, knowing the genetic makeup of related breeds might help identify the origins of certain genetic disorders or traits.

-In conclusion, for this analysis to be useful, we need a population of dogs the include more breeds.
-For now, we will use the data of Golden retrievers only to explore the genetic diversity within the breed but hopefully we will expand this dataset soon to include more dogs from other breeds.
+In conclusion, for this analysis to be useful, a population of dogs including more breeds is needed.
+For now, the data of Golden retrievers only will be used to explore the genetic diversity within the breed.
+Hopefully this dataset can be expanded soon to include more dogs from other breeds.

 ## 1. install